-The nine nominees receiving the most votes will be elected as members of the Board of Directors subject to a resignation policy in our Bylaws that applies to any nominee who does not receive a majority of the votes cast.
+The nine nominees receiving the most votes will be elected as members of the Board subject to a resignation policy in our Bylaws that applies to any nominee who does not receive a majority of the votes cast.
 See "Election of Directors" on page 3.
-Approval of Proposals 2 and 4 requires the affirmative vote of the majority of the votes cast on each proposal.
-With respect to Proposal 3, the frequency of the advisory vote (every year, every two years or every three years) receiving the greatest number of votes cast will be considered the frequency recommended by our shareholders.
+Approval of Proposals 2 and 3 requires the affirmative vote of the majority of the votes cast on each proposal.
 Approval of all other matters considered at the meeting, including postponement or adjournment, will require the affirmative vote of a majority of the votes cast.